-A Trojan Horse is a variant of malicious software that can be delivered to an information resource.
-This variety of malware is deposited within an information infrastructure and awaits a triggering condition and is then activated.
+Definition: A Trojan Horse is a variant of malicious software that can be delivered to an information resource.
+This variety of malware is saved within the information infrastructure and awaits a triggering condition and then it is activated.
 A variety of unauthorized activities including theft of resources and other harmful acts can be wrought on an individual's computer or that of a network.

 Return from "Trojan Horse" to Words [S - U]